 - Instant Digital Download

-In the case of photography, they want to make sure that an 800 ISO on a Canon is the same as on a Nikon, Sony or Fuji.
+In the case of photography, the International Organization for Standardization wanted to make sure that an 800 ISO on a Canon camera is the same as on a Nikon, Sony, or a Fuji.
 If that standard didn’t exist, then settings wouldn’t be applicable across camera brands.
-So if I set my Canon to make an image at 1/100th sec at f/2.8 and ISO 400, and you set your Nikon to the same setting, we wouldn’t get the same exposure.
-Thankfully all the major manufacturers do subscribe to the ISO standards.
+So if I set my Canon to make an image at 1/100s at f/2.8 and ISO 400, and you set your Nikon to the same settings, we wouldn’t get the same exposure.

 In short, ISO is one of the three tools you have at your disposal to manipulate your exposure.